 Acute or chronic bronchitis

 If your dog exhibits any of the symptoms of canine asthma, it is vital that you take him to his vet for a full diagnosis including a chest x-ray.
 The vet may also perform a transtracheal wash to retrieve a sample of his lower airway cells.
 He may also perform a bronchoscopy, which involves lowering a camera into your dog's lungs and then retrieving a sample of his lung tissues.
-You can read more about this condition by reading our Condition Guide.

 How Do I Treat My Dog's Asthma?